JonasGessner/JGProgressHUD/README.md

 __The ultimate progress HUD for iOS and tvOS is here: JGProgressHUD!__

-- Plug and play: Simple integration, easy setup, few lines of code required.
+- Plug and play: Simple integration, easy to use, few lines of code required.
 - Easily customizable (custom animations, indicator views and more).
 - Uses `UIVisualEffectView` and `UIMotionEffect` for a native look.
 - Uses AutoLayout to provide a fully dynamic layout.